 A = Advanced, enough challenging, expert trail here to keep the pros happy

-All = All Levels, enjoyable for everyone, there are enough sections of trail for every skill level to enjoy, though not all trail maybe suitable for all skill levels.
+All = All Levels, enjoyable for everyone; there are enough sections of trail for every skill level to enjoy, though not all trails may be suitable for all skill levels.

 > Note this rating is not based on distance.
 One could ride an Easy Rail trail, which is flat, crushed gravel for 50 km, at which point is not going to be easy for a beginner.

 Surface & Terrain – a brief summary of the trail base, general elevation and any added structures (log hops, boardwalks, skinnies, jumps, bridges…) more detail on the site pages

 Trail Fee – typical cost (if any) to bike for the day for one adult on a weekend